sadiejay/mintbean-coloring-app/README.md

 - CSS Grid
 - JS

+### Build Locally
+- Either clone this repo or download the project files.
+- Open the alt3-grid/index.html file in your browser.

 ### What We Learned
-The Designer learned how to ship assets to the Developers.
-The Developers learned how to use HTML Canvas,and JavaScript to create effects for mood changes, paint brushes, and color selectors.
+The Website Designer learned how to ship assets to the Developers.
+The Developers learned how to use HTML Canvas, CSS Grid/Flexbox and JavaScript to create effects for mood changes, paint brushes, and color selectors.

 ## Authors
 - Developer - [Sadie Jay](https://github.com/sadiejay)